pandey-ankit/helidon-virtual-thread/build-run/build-run.md

 * Oracle Cloud Account
 * Completed the Lab 1, which install the requied jdk and maven.

-## Task 1: Building and Running the Nima application
+## Task 1: Build and Run the Nima application

-## Task 2: Building and Running the Reactive application
+## Task 2: Build and Run the Reactive application

-## Task 3: Analysing the simplicity of the Nima application
+## Task 3: Analyse the simplicity of the Nima application

 ## Acknowledgements